Someone06/rlox/README.md

 ## Implementation Status

-The implementation currently supports expression, printing, global and local variables, control flow, functions and closures.
-Yet to implement are classes and inheritance.
+The implementation currently supports all feature of Lox that are implemented in the book.
+None of the optional features posed as challenges in the book (such as `break` and `continue`) have been implemented.

 ## Usage
     rlox <path-to-code-file>